 The earlier retrosynthesis programs are mainly computer-aided retrosynthetic analysis tools.
 Template-based methods for retrosynthetic analysis rely on human knowledge of organic synthesis, as well as the encoding of organic and mechanistic rules.

 Encode chemical reactions as sentences using reaction SMILES in the natural language (NL) framework.
 Treat forward- or retro- reaction prediction as a translation problem, using different types of neural machine translation architectures.

 We present a template-free approach that is independent of reaction templates, rules, or atom mapping, to implement automatic retrosynthetic route planning.

 Figure 1 Schematic of the Multi-step retrosynthetic workflow.
 (Philippe Schwaller, et al. 2019)

 Figure 2 Workflow of Transformer-based Retrosynthesis

-In Protheragen, the developed approach mimics the retrosynthetic strategy, which is defined implicitly by a corpus of known reactions without the need to encode any chemical knowledge.
+In MedAI, the developed approach mimics the retrosynthetic strategy, which is defined implicitly by a corpus of known reactions without the need to encode any chemical knowledge.
 We have also tried token- and character-based methods to tokenize the SMILES strings as model input, and used the open-source chemoinformatics software RDKit to validate the model.
-Protheragen has assessed the entire framework by reviewing several retrosynthetic problems to highlight strengths and weaknesses.
+MedAI has assessed the entire framework by reviewing several retrosynthetic problems to highlight strengths and weaknesses.